kilhage/tiny-gpt/docs/attention.md

 # Transformer Architecture and Self-Attention

+_A mental model_

+---

 ## Purpose & Scope

 This document is written as a **conceptual guide to Transformer self-attention**, intended to build a durable mental model rather than provide implementation details or mathematical derivations.

 The goal is to:

-- understand why attention exists and how it evolved,
+- understand **why attention exists** and how it evolved,
-- grasp how self-attention works at a systems level,
+- form an intuitive picture of **what self-attention is actually doing**,
-- distinguish core attention mechanisms from engineering optimizations,
+- distinguish **core attention mechanics** from **engineering optimizations**,
-- and connect academic concepts to the architectures used in modern large language models (GPT-4/5, Claude, Gemini, LLaMA, Qwen, etc.).
+- and connect research ideas to the architectures used in modern LLMs (GPT-4/5, Claude, Gemini, LLaMA, Qwen, etc.).

 This document intentionally prioritizes: